Electricity in Syria: Pre-2011

 In the 2000s, Syria's electric power system struggled to meet the growing demands presented by an increasingly energy-hungry society.
 Demand grew by roughly 7.5% per year during this decade, fueled by the expansion of Syria's industrial and service sectors, the spread of energy-intensive home appliances, and state policies (i.e. high subsidies and low tariffs) that encouraged wasteful energy practices.
-Syria's inefficient transmission infrastructure compounded these problems: In 2002, Electricity Minister Munib Saem al-Daher stated that 26% of the country's total electricity production was wasted in transmission, amounting to USD 57.7 billion in losses.
+Syria's inefficient transmission infrastructure compounded these problems: In 2002, Electricity Minister Munib Saem al-Daher stated that 26% of the country's total electricity production was wasted in transmission, amounting to US$57.7 billion in losses.
 These factors together resulted in increasingly frequent power cuts, which in turn fueled public frustration.

 Throughout this period, the Syrian government sought to close the supply gap by investing in new electricity generation infrastructure.
 Investments moved away from oil-powered infrastructure and toward gas-fueled power plants, reflecting Syria's declining domestic oil production, improved access to natural gas, and the superior efficiency of gas-fed combined cycle power plants.
 New investments relied significantly on international technical expertise to execute projects, notably by the German firm Siemens, but also by firms hailing from Iran, India, and elsewhere.
 They also relied on international financing, including from the European Investment Bank and the Arab Fund for Economic and Social Development.